 Regardless of the state of the economy, people will get married, have children and buy homes.
 This household formation drives financing needs and is a powerful driver of investment opportunity.
-Securitized credit-with underlying collateral closely connected to this predictable U.S. consumer activity-offers a vital source of potential income, returns and diversification within a broader fixed income portfolio.
+With its underlying collateral closely connected to predictable U.S. consumer activity, securitized credit offers a vital source of potential income, returns and diversification within a broader fixed income portfolio.